NIO-Robotics/vr_unity_ros_doosan/README.md

 ## rosrun

--**go_home.py**: Makes the robot go to a home position using the velocity controller of the robot.
+- **go_home.py**: Makes the robot go to a home position using the velocity controller of the robot.
 This script should not be run at the same time as other messages are published to move the robot on the /dsr_joint_velocity_controller/command ROS topic.

 ## roslaunch

--**keyboard_gripper.launch**: Launches the Robotiq 2f 85 drivers and makes the gripper open or close when pressing the keyboard spacebar.
+- **keyboard_gripper.launch**: Launches the Robotiq 2f 85 drivers and makes the gripper open or close when pressing the keyboard spacebar.
 Holding the spacebar will make the gripper fluctuate between the two states.
--**moveit_servo_doosan.launch**: Launches the moveit_servo real-time arm servoing drivers with the Doosan config file.
+- **moveit_servo_doosan.launch**: Launches the moveit_servo real-time arm servoing drivers with the Doosan config file.
 This enables manipulation of the robot by using a Cartesian target for where the end-effector of the robot needs to go.
--**vr_realtime.launch**: Starts the drivers of the Realsense camera and the Robotiq gripper.
+- **vr_realtime.launch**: Starts the drivers of the Realsense camera and the Robotiq gripper.
 It also uses the scripts that act as a control layer between Unity and ROS.
 Do not use it at the same time as the keyboard_gripper.launch.

 ## Example